kawaii5/izbicki.me/blog/Conversions.md

 ##Converting from One Encoding to Another

 C++ does not have an easy way to store and convert unicode characters.
 However, people have found workarounds using `string` and `wstring`. `wstring` is fixed-length and uses 16-bit code units and an encoding called UCS-2, which is similar to UTF-16.
+The UCS-2 uses a fixed-length format rather than the variable length format.
+This means that each character is exactly 2-bytes long.
+Some mistaken UCS-2 as UTF-16 [(Read more)](http://en.wikipedia.org/wiki/Universal_Character_Set).
 To do these conversions in C++, you should use `codecvt` and `string` libraries. [(Read more)](http://stackoverflow.com/questions/4358870/convert-wstring-to-string-encoded-in-utf-8).

 On the other hand, Haskell has a clean and simple way of converting and storing unicode characters.
 Haskell uses one library, [`Data.Text.Encoding`](http://hackage.haskell.org/package/text-1.1.1.3/docs/Data-Text-Encoding.html) to do these conversions.